Coles Group: Coles Group (2006–2007)

 On 17 August 2005, Coles Myer announced that within 12 months, it would decide to demerge, divest or retain Myer.
 Thirteen expressions of interest were made for all or part of Myer.
 On 13 March 2006, Coles Myer announced it would sell Myer to a consortium controlled by US private equity group Newbridge Capital.
 The consortium also included the Myer family, who held a 5% stake.
 The sale was completed for A$1.4 bn on 2 June 2006.
 Coles Myer changed its name to "Coles Group Limited" in November 2006.
 Coles Group Limited also changed its listed code on the Australian Securities Exchange from CML to CGJ, which references back to its first ever registered company name of G.J.
 Coles & Coy Proprietary Limited.
 The company has in the past been listed on the NYSE (de-listed 6 January 2006), the New Zealand Stock Exchange (de-listed 1989) and the London Stock Exchange.

+In April 2006, Coles Myer acquired Pharmacy Direct for $48 million, controversially using Pharmacy Direct's corporate license to skirt laws restricting ownership of pharmacies to qualified pharmacists.
+The Pharmacy Guild of Australia brought a case against Coles to the New South Wales Supreme Court.
+In September 2008, the Court ordered Coles to sell the business, which it did in early 2009.

 In August 2006, Coles announced that a group of private equity companies led by Kohlberg Kravis Roberts & Co.
 (KKR) was looking to buy the company, with an initial proposal of $14.50 per share.
 The Coles board rejected the offer stating it significantly undervalued the company, and was conditional on a due diligence process, without a guarantee that the deal would go ahead.
 A second proposal of $15.25 per share in October 2006 was rejected for largely the same reasons.